Nonparametric Bayesian Calibration of Computer Models: Introduction

-In many applications in science and engineering, it is natural to use a probability model for the physical parameters.
-One common situation is a parameter that varies naturally and is modeled as stochastic.
-For example, the temperature applied during an experiment of heating an object varies from trial to trial.
-Another common situation is the case where a parameter represents ``up-scaled'' behavior of system or quantity that varies in a complex fashion, at a rapid time scale, and/ or small spatial scale.
-In the heat equation, the thermal conductivity parameter represents an upscaled representation of the behavior of the molecules in the object under study \cite{zauderer}.
-In many cases, such upscaled behavior can be described by a probability model with high fidelity \cite{PT_book}.
-Another important application of a probability model is as a framework for uncertainty when a parameter value is unknown.
+It is often natural to use a probability model for parameters in a computer model.
+One common situation is a parameter that is modeled as stochastic because it varies naturally.
+For example, when conducting stress tests on metal objects for quality control during production, the material properties of the objects varies from trial to trial.
+Another common situation is the case where a parameter represents ``up-scaled'' behavior of system or quantity that varies in a complex fashion, at a rapid time scale, and/or small spatial scale.
+In the heat equation, thermal conductivity represents an upscaled representation of the behavior of the molecules in an object.
+Such upscaled behaviour can often be described by a probability model with high fidelity \cite{PT_book}.
+Another important application of a probability model is a situation in which parameters are uncertain or subject to uncertainty, e.g., due to model misspecification.
+See Example~\ref{droppingballs} where we attempt to estimate the standard acceleration gravity $g$ using falling times of objects.